By Edy, Tech Expert & Blogger

 Reliability of HP ProLiant and Dell PowerEdge servers

-Server reliability is of utmost importance for running mission-critical workloads.
-Based on a survey conducted in mid-2017, Dell PowerEdge servers showed exceptional reliability with less downtime compared to HP ProLiant servers, which had about 2.5 times more downtime.
+Server reliability is of the utmost importance for running mission-critical workloads.
+A mid-2017 survey found that Dell PowerEdge servers showed exceptional reliability with less downtime compared to HP ProLiant servers, which had about 2.5 times more downtime.
 It is worth noting that many Dell servers have been reported to run for several years without a single breakdown.

-However, HP also offers reliable servers, including the Superdome line and their DL servers, with the Superdome line standing out for its incredible stability, making it a suitable choice for handling vitally important large-scale data workloads.
-Also, their ProLiant model and the Apollo line offer predictive alerts for parts that may be likely to fail.
-This allows businesses to replace or repair failing parts to avoid system breakdowns preemptively.
+However, HP also offers reliable servers, including the Superdome line and its DL servers.
+The Superdome line stands out for its incredible stability, making it suitable for handling vitally important large-scale data workloads.
+Also, their ProLiant model and the Apollo line offer predictive alerts for parts that are likely to fail.
+This allows businesses to preemptively replace or repair failing parts to avoid system breakdowns.

 Given these factors, Dell edges out HP regarding overall server reliability.
 However, with prognostic alerts, HP also offers commendable competition.

 Customer support is crucial when managing crisis scenarios, a given in any tech domain.
-Both HP and Dell offer extensive customer support.
+Both HP and Dell offer extensive customer support, including local support and service infrastructure across various regions, backed by extensive networks designed to minimize downtime.

 However, Dell’s ProSupport is widely regarded as one of the most reliable and helpful support programs in the IT sphere.
 It includes hardware and software support, proactive, automated support, and self-service case management.
-This cutting-edge service ensures minimum downtime, which is of the essence in today’s competitive business environment.
+This cutting-edge service ensures minimal downtime, which is essential in today’s competitive business environment.
 Thus, Dell’s ProSupport is a worthy investment if you have the budget.

-On the other hand, HP delivers robust support, too.
+On the other hand, HP also delivers robust support.
 However, it requires a paid subscription for downloads and updates.
 Even so, HP’s support is widespread across several geographies and languages.

 While HP and Dell provide substantial support services, the user community deems Dell’s ProSupport more comprehensive and beneficial.

-As we delve into the intricate world of server maintenance, comparing iLO and iDRAC controllers emerges as a crucial factor in out-of-band management tools.
+As we delve into the intricate world of server maintenance, comparing iLO and iDRAC controllers becomes a crucial factor in out-of-band management.
 These systems are not just about hardware control; they encapsulate the entire lifecycle of server management, from remote access to firmware updates.
 Let’s look at how these technologies fare in today’s server ecosystems.

 Licensing and Firmware Updates

-When using support services, one of the issues that people often disagree on is the licensing approach.
+One issue people often disagree on when using support services is the licensing approach.
 The iLO standard includes some features in its primary offering that allow administrators to perform necessary tasks.
 However, to access its full potential, an upgraded license is required.
 In contrast, iDRAC uses a different licensing model that may be more favorable for organizations that want to extend their usage beyond the warranty period.
 Still, it may raise budgeting concerns in the long run.

 HP Proliant Servers refurbished